 Many people who have trimmed away all the fat they think they can trim away haven’t even actually started.
 You don’t need your cable box – that’ll save you $50 a month.
 Your cell phone?
 Another $50 a month – you can get a pay-by-the-minute phone for emergency uses.
 Do you need your home phone line?
 Do you need your television at all – after all, it’s a pretty big energy guzzler?
 Do you need ‘net access?
 If your gut response is “That makes life no fun!,” ask yourself if your debt situation is making your life fun.

 Start ditching services, and start by looking at everything short of electricity as non-essential.

 Quite often, many of the bills people face are for unsecured debt, which sometimes can be negotiated.
 Call the creditors for any debt you may have, tell them simply that you’re in dire financial straits and may be considering bankruptcy, and offer to negotiate.
 See if you can get a reduced payment plan or get some of the balance discharged.
 If you feel like the conversation is a waste of time, wait a few days and try again.
 Remain polite, no matter what – you’re essentially asking them to give up their business’s profit margin, after all.
 Remember to ask how any changes will affect your credit – if it really won’t change much and will negatively impact your credit, don’t do it and move on to another creditor.

-First step: Identify your unsecured debts (medical bills, credit cards) and find contact information for some of them.
+Identify your unsecured debts (medical bills, credit cards) and find contact information for some of them.